bitbrain/behave/docs/manual/sequence.md

     </li>
 </ul>

-Instead of creating a custom action for waiting, you could use <a href="#/manual/decorators?id=delayer">Delayer</a> decorator.
+Instead of creating a custom action for waiting, you could use the <a href="#/manual/decorators?id=delayer">Delayer</a> decorator.

 ### Example 2: NPC Conversation